-For specific guidance for staff in using CPOMS, please see the trust Use of CPOMs Guide - issued in September 2023.
+For specific guidance for staff in using CPOMS, please see the trust Use of CPOMs Guide - issued in September 2023 and updated in September 2024.

 Pupil Safeguarding Cause for Concern Report Form

 Paper copy - only to be use where CPOMs is not available.